The best pens for artists, tried and tested by pros

 Which pen brand is best?

 The pen brand you'll prefer largely depends on what you want to use it for.
-If it's writing, then Pilot do a good range of pens, and if you want to draw then Copic has some great options.
+If it's writing, then Pilot do a good range of finer roller ball pens, and if you want to draw then Copic has some great options.
 For brush pens, we like Sakura's range.
 Pentel are also good for drawing.

-Tom May is an award-winning journalist and editor specialising in design, photography and technology.
-Author of the Amazon #1 bestseller Great TED Talks: Creativity, published by Pavilion Books, Tom was previously editor of Professional Photography magazine, associate editor at Creative Bloq, and deputy editor at net magazine.
-Today, he is a regular contributor to Creative Bloq and its sister sites Digital Camera World, T3.com and Tech Radar.
-He also writes for Creative Boom and works on content marketing projects.
+Tom May is an award-winning journalist specialising in art, design, photography and technology.
+He is the author of the books The 50 Greatest Designers (Arcturus) and Great TED Talks: Creativity (Pavilion).
+Tom was previously editor of Professional Photography magazine, associate editor at Creative Bloq, and deputy editor at net magazine.